Marguerite Lwoff

-Marguerite Lwoff, née Bourdaleix (1905–1979) was a French microbiologist and virologist Ph.D. known for her studies of metabolism.
+Marguerite Lwoff (née Bourdaleix; 7 July 1905 – 31 October 1979) was a French microbiologist and virologist known for her studies of metabolism.
 She worked alongside her husband, André Lwoff, throughout their careers, but she was not awarded the Nobel Prize when he received it in 1965.

 Life and work

 Marguerite Bourdaleix was born in France and earned her Ph.D. at the University of Paris.
 She became known for her work in biology and her specialization in Protozoon physciology and research focus on growth factors and cytology.
+On 5 December 1925, she married scientist André Lwoff.

 In 1929, she and her husband were awarded a laboratory at the Pasteur Institute in Paris.
-According to the Pasteur Institute, her career began with studies of ciliates and continued with major research on the Apostomatida.
-[She] entered the Institut Pasteur as grant holder in the service of protozoology headed by F. Mesnil.
+According to the Pasteur Institute, her career began with studies of ciliates and continued with major research on the Apostomatida, working with Edouard Chatton and Andre Lwoff, her husband at the Roscoff Marine Biological Station: [She] entered the Institut Pasteur as grant holder in the service of protozoology headed by F. Mesnil.
 In collaboration with A. Lwoff and Ed.
 Chatton, she worked on morphology, organisation, life cycle and taxonomy of free and parasitic unicellular ciliate protozoa.
 Her own research focused on the feeding of some particular flagellate trypanosomids.
 She thus showed that hematin, a chemical substance, could substitute to blood for nutrition of Crithidia fasciculata.
 This observation has played an important role in the development of A. and M. Lwoff works on nature and role of growth factors.
 With A. Wolff, she determined the quantitative need of a microorganism for a given growth factor, the chemical specificity of the required substance, the complementary concepts of essential metabolite and loss of synthesis power.In the process of studying Haemophilus metabolism, she and her husband discovered the role of a coenzyme, cozymase.

-Marguerite Lwoff published her solo research in 1940 on trypanosome metabolism, describing the role of hematin.
-Four years later, she was named Head of Laboratory at the Pasteur Institute.
+Lwoff published her solo research in 1940 on trypanosome metabolism, describing the role of hematin.
+Four years later, she was appointed Head of Laboratory at the Pasteur Institute.

 Though the husband and wife Lwoff researchers continued their working partnership and published their results both separately and together, Andre began to receive more and more credit and Marguerite came to be discounted as simply a technician.
 Her husband received the Nobel Prize in Medicine in 1965.

 Timeline

-Marguerite Lwoff's work took her to many assignments and laboratories during her lifetime.
+Lwoff's work took her to many assignments and laboratories.